OSGConnect/connectbook/FsurfRemote/ListAndGetOutputs.md

     $ tar -jxvf MRN_3_output.tar.bz2

- Similarly, you get the Freesurfer logs of any completed  workflow with ID `WorkflowID`
+ Similarly, you get the FreeSurfer logs of any completed  workflow with ID `WorkflowID`

      $ ./fsurf output --id WorkflowID  --log-only